AI Metacognition: What Teachers Need to KnowAI Metacognition: What Teachers Need to Know: practical strategies for teachers

 For example, a teacher addresses the fear of incorrect information by creating a weekly challenge called Spot the Inaccuracy.
 The teacher projects an AI text containing one deliberate historical or scientific error.
 Learners race to find and correct the error using their textbooks, turning a software flaw into an active learning game that demands close reading and factual verification.
 The teacher awards points for the first correct answer.

 Project an AI chatbot on your whiteboard for the next lesson.
 Use a vague prompt about your topic.
 Ask learners to explain why the chatbot's answer is poor.
-This active learning strategy, suggested by Holmes et al (2023) and reinforced by studies from Jones (2024) and Smith (2024) , develops critical thinking.
+This active learning strategy, suggested by Holmes et al (2023), develops critical thinking and is consistent with the wider literature on metacognition and evaluative expertise (Sadler, 1989).

 Further Reading: Key Research Papers